Recipe Index » Lebanese Recipes » Lebanese Potato Salad

 This light and healthy traditional Lebanese potato salad recipe is perfect for a pot luck.
 No mayo and no refrigeration required.

-PREP: 10 minutes
+Prep Time 10 minutes

-COOK: 15 minutes
+Cook Time 15 minutes

-TOTAL: 25 minutes
+Total Time 25 minutes

 Ingredients

-• 12 yukon gold potatoes (halved)
+• 12 yukon gold potatoes halved

 • ¼ cup olive olive